justindomke/numbat/README.md

+# Numbat

-`numbat`: NumPy+Jax with named axes and an uncompromising attitude
+NumPy+Jax with named axes and an uncompromising attitude

 ## Manifesto

+Does this resonate with you?

-In NumPy (and PyTorch and Jax et al.)
+In NumPy (and PyTorch and Jax):

 * Broadcasting and batching and indexing are confusing and tedious.